All Episodes

 So this part in the Daily Mail video matches the Kremlin transcript pretty closely.

-Where theirs is, quote, I want to reiterate, I've said this before, and I would really like you to hear me this time and convey this message to your readers, viewers, and internet users.
+Where there's is, quote, I want to reiterate, I've said this before, and I would really like you to hear me this time and convey this message to your readers, viewers, and internet users.

-There's a prior context that's missing, however, because this is just where the Daily Mail video begins, and Alex has no idea of what happened right before this.
+There's a prior context that's missing, however, because this is just where the Daily Mail video begins.

-You said he was a good conversationalist.
+He said he was a good conversationalist.

 Do you consider him as an intermediary to convey your message to Europeans?